huguesrichard/Allopipe/README.md

 AlloPipe specifically requires
 1. [Python](https://www.python.org/downloads/) >=3.6 (developed on 3.9)

-2. Some specific
+2. [Specific version of some tools](https://github.com/huguesrichard/Allopipe/blob/main/requirements.txt) we advise to store in a dedicated conda environment

 3. [VEP annotation tool](https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#download) >=v110
 > **_VEP annotation: On-line or command line installation_**\
-> VEP annotation can be done using the online tool (if the VCF are smaller than 50 MB) or by downloading the command line tool.
+> VEP annotation can be done using the online tool or by downloading the command line tool.
 >
 >  - To use the web interface, follow this [link](https://www.ensembl.org/Tools/VEP).
 >
 >
 >  - To install the command line tool, follow the installation tutorial available [here](https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html#download).\
 >		During the installation, you will be asked if you want to download **cache** files, **FASTA** files and **plugins**.
->    - We **recommend to download the cache file** for the assembly of your VCF files to be able to run VEP offline.\
+>    - We **recommend to download the cache files** for the assembly of your VCF files to be able to run VEP offline.\
-	Use the VEP cache version which corresponds to your Ensembl VEP installation and genome reference !
+	Download the VEP cache files which correspond to your Ensembl VEP installation and genome reference!
->    - We **recommend to download the FASTA file** for the assembly of your VCF files to be able to run VEP offline.\
+>    - We **recommend to download the FASTA files** for the assembly of your VCF files to be able to run VEP offline.\
-	Use the FASTA version which corresponds to your Ensembl VEP installation and genome reference !
+	Download the FASTA files which correspond to your Ensembl VEP installation and genome reference!
 >    - We **don't recommend to download any plugin**
 >
 > We then recommend to **add VEP to your PATH** by adding the following line to your ```~/.profile``` or ```~/.bash_profile```:
 >
-> 	```export PATH=%%path/to/vep%%:${PATH}```
+> 	```export PATH=%%PATH/TO/VEP%%:${PATH}```
 >
 >*If you are on Windows, you can follow this [tutorial](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) to add VEP to your PATH.*
 >